cleolibrary/CLEO-Redux/README.md

 CLEO Redux only supports the PC version of each game.

-For the complete reference on supported features refer to this page: https://github.com/cleolibrary/CLEO-Redux/wiki/Feature-Support-Matrix
+For the complete reference on supported features refer to this page: https://github.com/cleolibrary/CLEO-Redux/wiki/Feature-Support-Matrix.
+Also there are known limitations [listed here](unsupported.md).

 ### Relation to CLEO Library